majkamajka/10clouds_form/README.md

 ## 4. Issues
   - cross-browser compatibility: site is tested mostly on Google Chrome.
 Due to the lack of time there are some differences on other browsers (e.g. warnings placemet in Firefox...).
 Not tested on IE / Edge at all.
   - form validation: validation is really simple, for real usage it should be redone.
+  - sometimes hard reload is needed to run initial animation.